System Readiness

 Solo manages most of its own dependencies depending on how you install it:

-• Homebrew install (brew install hiero-ledger/tools/solo) - automatically installs Node.js in addition to Solo.
+• Homebrew install (brew install hiero-ledger/tools/solo) - automatically installs Node.js and Solo, plus kubectl and Helm as dependencies.

 ToolRequired VersionWhere to get it